apache/cordova-mobile-spec/README.md

 # under the License.
 #
 -->
-## Mobile Spec Suite ##
+# Mobile Spec Suite

-This project is a set of automated & manual tests that test Cordova core functionality.
+This repository contains a special Cordova project that provides a set of automated & manual tests that test Cordova core functionality.

 To set up the project, use `cordova-mobile-spec/createmobilespec/createmobilespec.js`.
 See the [README.md](createmobilespec/README.md) in that directory.

-### Requirements ###
+## Requirements

 Repositories required: